-On March 17, 2023, the Board of Directors of the Corporation concluded that it is in the best interest of the Corporation to propose that shareholders of the Corporation approve the appointment of Grant Thornton LLP as the new auditors of the Corporation to replace KPMG LLP upon the expiration of KPMG's term at the annual general meeting to be held on May 11, 2023, until the next annual meeting of shareholders of the Corporation.
+On March 11, 2024, the Board of Directors of the Corporation concluded that it is in the best interest of the Corporation to propose that shareholders of the Corporation approve the appointment of Raymond Chabot Grant Thornton LLP as the new auditors of the Corporation to replace Grant Thornton LLP upon the expiration of Grant Thornton LLP's term at the annual general meeting to be held on May 9, 2024, until the next annual meeting of shareholders of the Corporation.

-There have been no reservations in the reports of KPMG LLP on the financial statements of the Corporation for the two most recently completed fiscal years preceding the date of this Notice.
+There have been no reservations in the report of Grant Thornton LLP on the financial statements of the Corporation for the most recently completed fiscal year preceding the date of this Notice.

-In the opinion of the Corporation, there have been no reportable events (as defined in NI 51-102) that have occurred in connection with the audits conducted for the two most recently completed fiscal years or in the subsequent period preceding the date of this Notice.
+In the opinion of the Corporation, there have been no reportable events (as defined in NI 51-102) that have occurred in connection with the audit conducted for the most recently completed fiscal year or in the subsequent period preceding the date of this Notice.